sjysjy1/Zoutendijks_Method_Attack/README.md

 # Zoutendijks_Method_Attack
-The implementation and experiments are based on Python3.11 and Pytorch.
+The implementation and experiments are based on Python3.11 and PyTorch.
 ### Requirements
-- pytorch
+- PyTorch
 - torchvision
 - numpy
 - matplotlib